 SwiftCarbon is a new kind of bicycle company born of a genuine love and passion for cycling.
 Our goal is to deliver the best bikes we can at sensible prices.
-We want to supply top-flight yet affordable equipment, and we take a pragmatic approach.
 We’re not interested in building a brand around a place or a person – we’ll go wherever we need to go and hire whoever we need to hire to meet our goals, tapping into the best design, engineering and manufacturing talent around the globe.
 SwiftCarbon is a clean-sheet company, structured around what we believe is the most effective way to produce high performance carbon fibre bicycles.

 SwiftCarbon is the concept of ex-professional cyclist Mark Blewett.
 By his own admission, his professional career was “probably the most unglamorous in the history of the sport” – six years of hard races on European teams, carrying bottles and getting race food.
 He may not have entered the history books as a racer, but what he did get was a strong understanding of what works in a bike and what doesn’t.